hydrusnetwork/hydrus/docs/database_migration.md

 !!! danger
     **As always, I recommend creating a backup before you try any of this, just in case it goes wrong.**

-If you would like to move your files and thumbnails to new locations, hit _database->move media files_, giving you this dialog:
+If you would like to move your files and thumbnails to new locations, hit `database->locations`, giving you this dialog:

 ![](images/db_migration.png)